grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 #### Versioned projects

 Aliases must be relative to avoid redirecting latest content to old versions.

-This happens when a page no longer exists in latest documentation but an alias with the latest version exists in old documentation.
+If there is a page in the old documentation that has an alias that includes the version "latest", and the page referred to by that alias doesn't exist in the actual latest documentation, then Hugo creates a redirect at the page referred to by the alias.

+That redirect redirects the user from latest documentation into the old documentation.

 Aliases should include a YAML comment explaining the absolute URL path that the relative path redirects.
 This helps a reviewer confirm that your alias works correctly.